-Stocks wobble in early trading as caution lingers over trade
+Stocks stall in midday trading as caution lingers over trade

-NEW YORK (AP) — Stocks are wobbling between small gains and losses in early trading on Wall Street Monday as investors remain cautious about the prospects of a full trade agreement between the U.S. and China.
+NEW YORK (AP) — Stocks stalled in midday trading on Wall Street Monday as investors remain cautious about the prospects of a full trade agreement between the U.S. and China.

-Technology stocks were posting some solid gains even as the energy sector fell because of a decline in the price of crude oil.
-Safe-play sectors like utilities held up relatively well.
+Technology and health care stocks were posting some solid gains even as the energy sector fell because of a decline in the price of crude oil.

+The market started shifting sideways after falling in the early going.
+The muted trading follows a rally Friday that pushed the market to a weekly gain after three straight weeks of losses.

 Bond markets and the U.S. government were closed for the Columbus Day holiday.

 OVERSEAS: European markets fell.
 The European Union faces a potential trade war with the U.S. as the Trump administration readies trade sanctions on up to $7.5 billion worth of goods.
-They are set to go into effect Friday and stem from a dispute over subsidies to the airplane maker Airbus.
+The tariffs are set to go into effect Friday and stem from a dispute over subsidies to the airplane maker Airbus.

-Meanwhile, Britain is still heading toward its Oct.
-31 exit from the European Union without a deal on trade.

 TRADE UNCERTAINTY: Investors applauded the progress made by the U.S. and China last week, but uncertainty remains over whether they can ink a broader deal.
 The U.S. agreed to suspend a planned hike in tariffs on $250 billion of Chinese goods that had been set to kick in Tuesday.
 Beijing, meanwhile, agreed to buy $40 billion to $50 billion in U.S. farm products.

 The truce was a result of the 13th round of negotiations between the nations since the trade war began well over a year ago.
-The key sticking point of intellectual property and trade secrets still hangs over the dispute.
+The key sticking points of intellectual property and trade secrets still hang over the dispute.

 The overall picture hasn’t changed for companies, which are still holding off on forecasts and investments because of the uncertain trade situation.